mlafeldt/knife-cookbook-readme/README.md

 #### Step 2

-At the top of each cookbook, add a detailed documentation section such as;
+At the top of each recipe, add a detailed documentation section such as;

     =begin
     #<